longturn/freeciv21/docs/General/Manuals/client-manual.rst

 This button allows you to do a :strong:`global` observe of all players.
 This is a special server setting and is not enabled by default, however it is available in single player games.
-If you are globally observing a game, you can right-click on the `Nations and Diplomacy View`_ button in the `Top Function Bar`_ and select a particular nation to observe.
+If you are globally observing a game, you can right-click on the `Nations and Diplomacy View`_ button in the `Top Function Bar`_, and select a particular nation to observe.

 Start